zymbalevskyi/screenoriz-legal/index.md

 ## Who we are

-ScreenoRiz is developed by [Yevhen Zymbalevskyi / your legal name], based in Ukraine.
+ScreenoRiz is developed by Yevhen Zymbalevskyi, based in Ukraine.
-Contact: [your-email@example.com]
+Contact: eu.zymbalevskyi@gmail.com

 ---